umarov/backend-comparisons/README.md

 I would also like to add different types of calls where Redis is also used.
 This is to see caching benefits of Redis.

+## Database Model

+It will be a simple model of a Store.
+A store will have bunch of products.
+Those products can have many items.
+I might slowly add more models to it.
+For now, I will have those.

+I will have Rails generate the tables and the models for simplicity.
+Then use SQL to query from all the different backends.

 ## Technologies

 I am going to setup each of these with their basic tutorial on bootstrapping a project, add a database client, and implement the endpoints.
 I will write queries in raw SQL format.